Cutting a Pancake with an Exotic Knife: Finite shapes 1: Polygons

 \subsection{Convex polygons}

-The $k$-sided convex polygon, $k \ge 3$, abbreviated $k{\sf P}$, is the last of our shapes in the affine family. $k{\sf P}$ is a convex $k$-gon (e.g., a regular $k$-gon) or any of its images under $\sG_{\mathnormal aff}$.
+The \mabs\ of $k$-sided convex polygonal knives, for $k \ge 3$, abbreviated $k{\sf P}$, is the last of our \mabp\ in the affine genus.
 Since $V_{\sB} = k$ and $v_{\sB} = 2$, \eqref{EqEVf} tells us that $R = V_{\sC} + 2$.
-Two such polygons can intersect in at most $2k$ points, so $V_{\sC} \le 2k\binom{n}{2}$.
+Observe that any line segment can intersect a convex polygon in at most two points.
+In particular, each side in one of the polygons can intersect at most two sides of the other polygon.
+Therefore, two such polygons can intersect in at most $2k$ points, so $V_{\sC} \le 2k\binom{n}{2}$.
 This is easily achieved, so \beql{EqkP1} a_{k{\sf P}}(n) = k n^2 - kn + 2 ~(n \ge 1), \mbox{~with~} a_{k{\sf P}}(0)=1~. \eeq The solutions for $k=3$, $4$, and $5$ (for the triangle, square or convex quadrilateral, and pentagon) are given in sequences \seqnum{A077588}, \seqnum{A069894}, and \seqnum{A386485}.
 It was a slight surprise to discover that taking $k=1$ and $k=2$ in \eqref{EqkP1} matched \seqnum{A386480} and \seqnum{A051890}, which are the numbers of regions attainable with $n$ circles (see \S\ref{SecOO}) and $n$ ellipses, respectively.
 More surprising, however, was the case $k=8$, which we discuss in the next subsection.